 Length: Up to 8.5 feet

 Now on to the Facts!

 1.)
 Just like snakes, their long, forked tongue is used for detection of potential prey.
 Tongue flickering collects scent molecules from the air and gives them a better understanding of their environment.
 They then bring in their tongue and glide it past their Jacobson’s organ (an olfactory organ that helps decipher smells and tastes) to gain information about their surroundings.

 2.)
 The body of a goanna is covered with scales which can be green, black, brown yellow, or red, depending on the habitat.
 Their coloration provides camouflage and helps to regulate heat.
-Goanna can also be covered with stripes, dots, circles, and blotched patterns.
+Goannas can also be covered with stripes, dots, circles, and blotched patterns.

 3.)
 They are carnivores.
 They eat insects, other lizards, small mammals, and eggs.